 "Edgy is what young people like," Myers says.
 "They want to cut through the nonsense right away and want to get to the point.
 They want to hear the story fast, they want it to be exciting, and they want it to be fun.
-And I'm sorry, the old school of atheism is really, really boring."
+And I'm sorry, the old school of atheism is really, really boring."5

 What strikes you as you hear this?
 Perhaps the hostility of the proponents of this new atheism, or their brash in your face approach.
-I'll tell you what grabbed my attention... the 15,000 hate emails.
+I'll tell you what grabbed my attention.
+The 15,000 hate emails.
 The Minnesota biology professor who promoted his anti-God message says he received 15,000 hate emails, apparently from offended people who claim to believe in God.

-This morning I want to explore carefully a subject we saw last week in our study of John 1.
-There's a phrase there that grabbed my attention.
-It appears twice, both in reference to Jesus Christ.
+So today, we want to go deeper into a phrase we saw twice last week in John 1, both in reference to Jesus Christ.
 We saw it first in John 1:14, "The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
 We saw it again in verse 17, "For the law was given through Moses; grace and truth came through Jesus Christ."

-That phrase grabbed my attention because I'm not that way far too often, yet want to be and need to be.
+That phrase grabs my attention because I'm not that way far too often, yet want to be and need to be.
 How would Jesus respond to an aggressive atheist?
 Would He write a hate email?
 No, there's no grace in that.
 Would He ignore his anti-God criticism as if it didn't matter?
 I don't think so, for there's no truth in that.
 And Jesus was full of grace and truth.

-There are two straightforward points to this message, and I'll give them to you now, then develop them, and then talk implications regarding them.
+There are two straightforward points to this message, and I'll give them to you now, then develop them, and then discuss implications regarding them.
 Point one, Jesus is full of grace and truth-that's what verse 14 says.
-Point two, Jesus brought grace and truth-that's what verse 17 says.
+Point two, Jesus brought grace and truth-that's what verse 17 says.6

-I. Jesus is full of grace and truth (14).
+I. The Logos is full of grace and truth (14).

-There's actually an Old Testament background the balance of "grace and truth," but you have to look for synonyms to see it.
-For instance, on the day that God revealed Himself to Moses in the cleft of the rock, He said this in Exodus 34:6, "The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness."
+There's an Old Testament background to this balance of "grace and truth," but you have to look for synonyms to see it.
+For instance, on the day that God revealed Himself to Moses in the cleft of the rock, He said this in Exodus 34:6 (NIV), "The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness."
 Love-the Hebrew word is hesed, which speaks of God's unmerited covenant love towards His undeserving people.
 And faithfulness-the Hebrew is emet which means trustworthy and true.
 It could well be translated, "abounding in grace and truth."

-And it's not just here.
+And it's not just in that passage.
 Throughout the Hebrew Scriptures we see God Himself exhibiting this balance of grace and truth.
-For instance...
+Here are other examples.